jorge-lgclabs/smallsh/README.md

 # smallsh
-A simple shell wrapper for bash, implementing concurrency, background and foreground processes, input and output direction and custom signal handlers.
+A simple shell wrapper for bash

+Features include:
++ Concurrency
++ Background and foreground processes
++ Input and output re-direction
++ Custom signal handlers

+Written in C for CS374 at Oregon State University

+By Jorge Rodriguez